tomswatermelon/goat/README.md

 Hi There!

 This is just another front-end development setup, simple and fast, it might not be lightweight enough, but it gets the job done and saves your time.
-Using this goat, you will be implementing these things into your workflow:
+Riding this goat, you will be implementing these things into your workflow:

 - Gulp
 - Sass